Matilda, Countess of Boulogne, Queen of England

 After the sinking of the White Ship, Stephen and Matilda stayed close to King Henry I and lived most of the time in England realizing that Stephen was very close to the throne.
 Henry’s daughter Empress Matilda had left England as a child to marry Holy Roman Emperor Henry V. The marriage was childless and Holy Roman Emperor Henry V died in 1125.
 Empress Matilda went to the royal court in Normandy (Kings of England were also Dukes of Normandy).
 Eventually, King Henry I made arrangements for his daughter to marry Geoffrey of Anjou in 1128.
 The marriage was not a happy one.
 The couple often lived apart and failed to produce a child until 1133.

 On December 1, 1135, King Henry I of England died.
 Stephen of Blois, quickly crossed from Boulogne to England, accompanied by his military household.
-With the help of his brother, Henry of Blois who was Bishop of Winchester, Stephen seized power in England and was crowned king on December 22, 1135.
+With the help of his brother, Henry of Blois, Bishop of Winchester, Stephen seized power in England and was crowned king on December 22, 1135.
 Matilda of Boulogne was unable to accompany her husband because she was pregnant, so she was crowned on Easter Day, March 22, 1136.
 Empress Matilda did not give up her claim to England and Normandy, leading to the long civil war known as The Anarchy between 1135 and 1153.

 During the civil war, Matilda of Boulogne proved to be her husband’s strongest supporter.
 Matilda was as strong and resourceful as Stephen was weak and indecisive.
 When England was invaded in 1138, Matilda rallied troops from Boulogne and its ally Flanders, and successfully besieged Dover Castle.
 She then went north to Durham, where she made a treaty with King David I of Scotland in 1139.
 After Stephen was captured at the Battle of Lincoln in 1141, she rallied Stephen’s supporters and raised an army with the help of William of Ypres, Stephen’s chief lieutenant.
 It was Matilda who recaptured London for Stephen and forced Empress Matilda to withdraw from the siege of Winchester, leading to Stephen’s release in 1141 in exchange for the Empress’ illegitimate brother and her chief supporter Robert FitzRoy, 1st Earl of Gloucester.